-All information was taken directly from the Clinical Toxinology Resources web site from the University of Adelaide, Australia (Reference 2).
-The species listed below have home ranges that overlap the location of FOB Gardez, FOB Lightning, FOB Goode, FOB Thunder and the vicinity, and may present a health risk if they are encountered by personnel.
+All information was taken directly from the Armed Forces Pest Management Board (Reference 7) and the Clinical Toxinology Resources web site from the University of Adelaide, Australia (Reference 8).
+The species listed below have home ranges that overlap the location of KAF and vicinity, and may present a health risk if they are encountered by personnel.
 See Section 9 for more information about pesticides and pest control measures.